borodean/less-properties/README.md

 known issues
 ------------
 The `-less-property: property` junk line of code is a neccesary sacrifice due to the hack nature of this set of mixins.
 However, all browsers should normally skip this line so it's just a matter of purity of code.
 I'm looking forward to find out a cleaner solution.

 license
 -------
 Licensed under WTFPL.
-See http://sam.zoy.org/wtfpl/COPYING for more details
+See http://sam.zoy.org/wtfpl/COPYING for more details.